sr99622/libonvif/README.md

 The Profile combo box on the Media Tab of the Camera Panel is used to select the Display Profile.
 The System Tab of the Camera Panel has a combo box selector for the Record Profile.
 If the Display Profile and the Record Profile are matched, only that stream is processed.
 If the Display Profile and Record Profile are different, the Display Profile stream is decoded and displayed while the Record Profile stream is cached in a buffer and written to disk when alarm conditions warrant or the user clicks the Record Button.

+Many camera substreams will have a distorted aspect ratio, which can be corrected by using the Aspect combo box of the Camera Panel Media Tab.

 * ### Performance Tuning

 As the number of cameras and stream analytics added to the system increases, the host may become overwhelmed, causing cache buffer overflow resulting in dropped frames.
 If a camera stream is dropping frames, a yellow border will be displayed over the camera output.
 The Cache value for each camera is a good indicator of system performance, and reaches maximum capacity at 100.
 If a cache is overflowing, the load placed on the system by the camera can be reduced by lowering frame rate and to a lesser degree by lowering resolution.